HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 ## Model Overview

-The supported UNet2D and UNet3D are based on PyTorch and PyTorch Lightning.
+The supported UNet2D and UNet3D are based on PyTorch Lightning.
 The PyTorch Lightning implementations are based on an earlier implementation from [NVIDIA's nnUNet](https://github.com/NVIDIA/DeepLearningExamples/tree/2b20ca80cf7f08585e90a11c5b025fa42e4866c8/PyTorch/Segmentation/nnUNet).
 Habana accelerator support is enabled with PyTorch Lightning version 1.7.7, which is installed along with the release dockers.
 For further details on the changes applied to the original model, refer to [Training Script Modifications](#training-script-modifications).

 The following are the demos included in this release: